Compassionate Allowances: Fast-Track SSDI Approval

 Frequently Asked Questions

-TL;DR: Compassionate Allowances (CAL) is a program that fast-tracks SSDI/SSI approval for 266+ conditions so severe they obviously meet disability standards.
-Processing takes days to weeks instead of months.
-You don't need to apply separately.
+Compassionate Allowances is a program that fast-tracks SSDI/SSI approval for over 266 severe conditions.
+The processing time is reduced to days or weeks instead of months.

 How It Works?